Natalia Ramos

-Natalia Ramos Álvarez (born 10 February 1999) is a Spanish footballer who plays as a defender for Granadilla.
+Natalia Ramos Álvarez (born 10 February 1999) is a Spanish professional footballer who plays as a midfielder for Women's Super League club Liverpool.

 Club career

-Ramos started her career at Granadilla.
+Ramos began her career at UD Tenerife, before spending one season with Levante and returning to UD Tenerife in 2018.

+On 6 August 2026, Ramos signed for Women's Super League club Liverpool.

 Personal life

-Ramos has a twin sister, Noelia; they played together at Granadilla and Levante before going their separate ways.
+Ramos has a twin sister, Noelia; they played together at UD Tenerife and Levante before going their separate ways.